Robust Non-Adiabatic Holonomic Gating in Qutrits via Inverse-Engineered Pulse Shaping and Error Compensation: Introduction

-where $H_c(t)$ is the ideal control Hamiltonian, and $H'(t)$ captures Rabi errors $(1 + \varepsilon)\Omega(t)$ and detuning errors $\Delta(t) + \delta$ \cite{liu2020brachistochrone}.
+where $H_c(t)$ is the ideal control Hamiltonian, and $H^{'}(t)$ captures Rabi errors $(1 + \varepsilon)\Omega(t)$ and detuning errors $\Delta(t) + \delta$.
 We analyze gate fidelity in a general non-adiabatic framework, specializing to three-level NHQC systems.
-By designing tailored pulses, we eliminate second-order Rabi errors without a compensation pulse, while a compensation pulse cancels second-order detuning errors, achieving fidelities up to 99.9\% under typical errors (\(\epsilon=0.2\), \(\delta=2\) MHz).
+By designing tailored pulses, we derive analytical conditions that suppress second-order Rabi errors through pulse shaping alone.

+Crucially, to address the persistent challenge of detuning errors, we introduce a composite scheme incorporating a compensation pulse.
+While this strategy extends the total gate duration to $2\tau$, our analysis demonstrates that the significant suppression of detuning-induced infidelities far outweighs the marginal increase in decoherence exposure.
+This trade-off yields a net gain in robustness, making our approach highly practical for high-coherence systems where systematic control errors are the dominant fidelity bottleneck.
+Our method theoretically achieves fidelities exceeding 99.9\% under typical experimental error magnitudes ($\epsilon=0.2$, $\delta=2~\text{MHz}$).

-The paper is structured as follows: Section~\ref{sec:NHQC} presents concepts of NHQC gates and three-level implementation; Section~\ref{sec:perturbation_theory} details perturbation-based fidelity analysis and error mitigation; Section~\ref{Numerical_simulation} verifies our findings through simulations; and Section~\ref{sec:conclusion} explores implications and future prospects.
+The paper is organized as follows: Section~\ref{sec:NHQC} introduces the physical model and the principles of NHQC in qutrit systems.
+Section~\ref{sec:perturbation_theory} presents our perturbation-based fidelity analysis and details the pulse engineering strategy for error mitigation.
+Section~\ref{Numerical_simulation} validates our findings through comprehensive numerical simulations, comparing our robust pulses against standard schemes.
+Finally, Section~\ref{sec:conclusion} discusses the implications for scalable quantum computing and concludes the work.